alfierushby/hyper-heuristic/README.md

     TaguchiParameterTuning test = new TaguchiParameterTuning();
     test.startTest();

-It is recommended to comment out the println code in the 'HyperHeuristicModifiedChoice' class.
+It is recommended to set DEBUG to false to see the results of the tuning.
+Modify the hyper heuristic termination conditions in its class for differing run lengths.